I forget why I want the things I want. And then I watch this and I remember.

 Kodak 500T 5219/7219

 Benji (a.k.a movie encyclopedia) called me one day and said that he had two stories for me to choose from.
 He sent me both of the scripts.
-Read the first one, liked it but wasn’t too sure about it, so I set it aside.
-When I started reading the second one I knew from the very first scene that I wanted to shoot it.
-After I finished reading I called B. and asked if it was some sort of a dark comedy, because I honestly didn’t know what the genre was.
-There was a lot of smart dialogue, with some pretty funny lines but what was happening in the actual story was not that funny.
+Read the first one, liked it but wasn’t too sure about it.
+Started reading the second one, three sentences in I knew I wanted to shoot it.
+It was probably the dead body lying around in the story that got me.
+Creepy, I know, but hey, how many normal people do you know that are into filmmaking?

 After I finished reading I called B. and said that I’d love to shoot it.
 A few hours later he sent me a bunch of very disturbing pictures and said “This is the look we’re going for”.
 To be honest, I expected nothing less from him.

-I sent him the bathroom scene from Trainspotting for inspiration and said that it was one of my favourite drug movies.
-Of course this was the reason why when we started shooting he decided to change one of the scenes and have the main character look for the murder weapon in the toilet instead of the sink.
+I sent him the bathroom scene from Trainspotting for inspiration and said that it was one of my favourite drug movies.This was the reason why when we started shooting he decided to change one of the scenes and have one of the characters look for the murder weapon in the toilet instead of the sink.

-Setting up a new shot every half an hour was very difficult because we had to move a pile of garbage and find a corner that was not covered in sticky corn syrup with red food colouring to set the camera.
+Setting up a new shot every half an hour was almost impossible because we had to move a pile of garbage in an effort to find a corner that was not covered in corn syrup with red food colouring to set the camera.
 The expression “the shit hit the fun” had never been more literal.